lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ```

 Lido Core continues to be the sole source of *token* rebases; however, the
-oracle now carries the extra field `vaultsDataTreeRoot`, containing the Merkle root of each vault's `totalValue`, `cumulativeLidoFees`, `liabilityShares`, `maxLiabilityShares`, and `slashingReserve` (which contributes to the vault's minimal reserve calculation), more details about "lazy oracle" system in [LIP-32](./lip-32.md).
+oracle now carries the extra field `vaultsDataTreeRoot`, containing the Merkle root of each vault's `totalValue`, `cumulativeLidoFees`, `liabilityShares`, `maxLiabilityShares`, and `slashingReserve`.
+The `slashingReserve` represents the oracle's assessment of ETH needed to cover potential validator slashing penalties for each vault, which directly contributes to the vault's minimal reserve calculation (`minimalReserve = max(CONNECT_DEPOSIT, slashingReserve)`).
+More details about the "lazy oracle" system parameters can be found in [LIP-32](./lip-32.md).

 The **cumulativeLidoFees** field tracks the total fees owed by each vault to Lido DAO.
 These fees accumulate continuously and are settled to the Lido treasury.